MMaquet/signal-inference-optimization/concepts.md

 ### Core tools

 - **Semantic Codebook** — the central governance infrastructure structuring how an organization codes its canonical concepts, terms, obligatory associations, and excluded formulations to produce a stable signal readable by AI systems.
 Structure: canonical term → definition → admitted synonyms → excluded formulations → obligatory associations → coherence note.
+See dedicated document: [codebook.md](https://github.com/MMaquet/signal-inference-optimization/blob/main/codebook.md).

+- **Governed Writing Protocol** — the methodological framework that produces content surviving the inference pipeline.
+The Protocol operationalizes the five laws of linguistic engineering through three structural rules applied to every content unit:
+  - **Semantic autonomy** — each passage must be extractable from its context and remain comprehensible.
+No orphan pronouns, no internal references requiring prior context.
+  - **Conceptual density** — each passage must contain the canonical term of the concept it develops.
+No periphrasis, no metaphorical replacement.
+  - **Terminological coherence** — one dominant concept per unit, anchored in the corpus signal.

+  The Protocol produces Autonomous Inference Units.
+It is the bridge between the Semantic Codebook (which terms) and corpus deployment (how those terms travel through the pipeline).

+- **Autonomous Inference Unit (AIU)** — paragraph or content block containing complete signal independently, designed to survive chunking with its proprietary terminology intact.
+An AIU does not depend on other paragraphs to be understood, contains no orphan pronouns, and carries the canonical term of the concept it develops.
+The AIU is the smallest content unit on which the Governed Writing Protocol applies.
+The unit name reads: a block (Unit) constructed for the model's reconstruction process (Inference) that carries its meaning independently of its origin context (Autonomous).

 - **Interpretive orchestration** — the technical infrastructure making canonical signals explicitly accessible, structured, and prioritized for AI systems.
 Encompasses all machine-readable files addressed to AI systems regardless of format:
   - **Governance layer**: llms.txt, llms-full.txt, ai-manifest.json, identity.json, claims.json, common-misinterpretations.json, ai-policy.json, llm-guidelines.txt, humans.txt